Analytics built by: Location, Inc.

 Vacant housing appears to be an issue in Dothan.
 Fully 13.53% of the housing stock is classified as vacant.
 Left unchecked, vacant Dothan homes and apartments can be a drag on the real estate market, holding Dothan real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Alabama, our data show that Dothan's latest annual appreciation rate is lower than 80% of the other cities and towns in Alabama.
+Relative to Alabama, our data show that Dothan's latest annual appreciation rate is higher than 60% of the other cities and towns in Alabama.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Dothan differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Dothan - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Dothan real estate investment or home purchase decisions.